Water and Wastewater Master Plan

 Why is Oxford county just relying on well water?
 Can we establish a more permanent supply like Lake Erie?

-Tony asked 9 months ago
+Tony asked over 1 year ago

 Thank you for your question.
 Oxford County’s communities are located above aquifers that provide our 17 drinking water systems with high-quality water.
 The County continues to invest in optimizing and expanding its well supplies to ensure the County is well positioned to reliably meet typical daily consumptive water demands of community residents and businesses and provide adequate water storage for critical fire fighting needs.
 While alternative (i.e., lake based) water servicing of Tillsonburg may be possible, the County has not undertaken a current comprehensive cost-benefit analysis of lake based (versus groundwater based) servicing at this time as part of this Master Plan (out of scope), but recognize this approach can be considered in more detail in the future reviews.